foldda/rda/README.md

 * **ToString** method is for RDA-encoding, i.e. serializing the container object and its content into a string, and
 * **Parse** method is for RDA-decoding, i.e. de-serializing an RDA-encoded string to an RDA container object in a program.

-The following code sample[^3] shows how these methods are used to serialized and de-serialize a data object.
+The following code sample[^3] shows how these methods are used to serialized and de-serialize data values via an RDA container.

 [^3]: Methods of using the Java API and the Python API are very similar.